Nothing by Chance: Reception

 Nothing by Chance had a television premiere on NBC, but was never widely released as a theatrical version.
-In the review for The New York Times, the unnamed critic wrote: "Filmed in color as the members of the self-proclaimed Great American Flying Circus, established 1922, hopscotched across middle America, landing in pastures and stubble fields to sell rides at $3 to small-town residents, it is at its best in the air.
+In his review for The New York Times, Lawrence Van Gelder wrote: "Filmed in color as the members of the self-proclaimed Great American Flying Circus, established 1922, hopscotched across middle America, landing in pastures and stubble fields to sell rides at $3 to small-town residents, it is at its best in the air.
 It is then that this film needs none of the forgettable narration written by Mr. Bach and delivered with furry smoothness by Hugh Downs to sell the romance of flying the brighly [sic]colored little 1929 biplanes or the equally impressive glories of the countryside below.
 But when the participants come to earth and labor, at times painfully, to wrench mystique and profundity out of flying, planes and the Grant Wood people its cameras favor, "Nothing by Chance" lapses into tedium.
 None of the talk can make it more than what it is—a simple valentine to a bygone era, full of bright color and shallow sentiment."

 In an anonymous Aerofiles review, the film was praised for its aerial scenes, but "...
 Beautiful cinematography wasn't enough to captivate a general audience."

 In a recent reappraisal, participant Glenn Norman considered the film from the standpoint of historical accuracy: "... the real reason most 1920's Barnstormers were out there.
 Not for the love of flying (like Bach’s Barnstormers in 'Nothing By Chance' but – in the words of Cliff Robertson’s Ace Eli, "... because the whole damn thing is about me. ...
 Recommended for people who like Barnstorming, old Biplanes (Travel Airs), Richard Bach … or me."